 Duke University Health System Clinical Education and Professional Development is accredited by the American Nurses Credentialing Center (ANCC), the Accreditation Council for Pharmacy Education (ACPE), and the Accreditation Council for Continuing Medical Education (ACCME).
 For more information on credits, CLICK HERE.

-To receive CME or CE credits for this course, you must view the films and complete the corresponding games, exercises, and surveys.
+To receive CME or CE credits for this series, you must view the films and complete the corresponding games, exercises, and surveys.
 Credits are commensurate with the modules.